Christopher B. Howard

-Christopher B. Howard is the executive vice president and chief operating officer of the Arizona State University Public Enterprise in Tempe, Arizona where he started on February 7, 2022.
+Christopher B. Howard is the executive vice president and chief operating officer of the Arizona State University Public Enterprise in Tempe, Arizona, where he started on February 7, 2022.
 Previously, he served as the 8th president of Robert Morris University in Moon Township, Pennsylvania.
 He is a former college football running back and former United States Air Force officer.

+He is a member of The Trilateral Commission.

 Education and athletics

-He is a 1987 graduate of Plano Senior High School in Plano, Texas, where he helped the 1986 football team win a Texas State Championship.
+He is a 1986 graduate of Plano Senior High School in Plano, Texas, where he helped the 1986 football team win a Texas State Championship.
 Howard is a 1991 graduate of the United States Air Force Academy, earning a Bachelor of Science in political science.
 While at the Academy, he served as his class president and as a cadet group commander.

 He was selected as a First Team Academic All-American as the starting running back on the Air Force Falcons football team and awarded the inaugural Draddy Trophy in 1990 by the National Football Foundation.
 In 2003, he was inducted into the Academic All American Hall of Fame.
 Howard received the National Collegiate Athletic Association (NCAA) Silver Anniversary Award in 2016.

 Howard was named a Rhodes Scholar, and he attended Oxford University from 1991 to 1994, earning a Master of Philosophy and a Doctorate of Philosophy in Politics.
 In 2003, he earned a Master of Business Administration degree with distinction from Harvard Business School.
 In 2018, Harvard Business School awarded Howard its Alumni Achievement Award.